ngkel/ngkel.github.io/_posts/2025-08-28-optimization-basics.md

 # Introduction to ISTA

 This is a blog for reviewing important optimization concepts that are critical for understanding ISTA.
+Before we begin, I would like to emphasize how important optimization is in computer science.
+Professor Yi Ma once said in his lecture that, "Computing is optimization.
+Optimization is computing".
+Most problems lack closed-form solutions, so numerical optimization methods are required。

 ISTA is an algorithm that applies proximal gradient to the LASSO objective function when solving sparse coding problem give an overcomplete dictionary.
 The objective function of the sparse coding with an overcomplete dictionary is as follow:

 $$\begin{align}
 \min_{\mathbf{Z} \in \mathbb{R}^{d \times N}} \left\{ \left\| \mathbf{X} - \mathbf{A}\mathbf{Z} \right\|_F^2 + \lambda \|\mathbf{Z}\|_1 \right\}